 In the Process Explorer window, right-click any .NET process and choose Load Symbols with ReSharper Decompiler.
 Generation will start immediately to the symbol cache directory specified in Visual Studio options ( ).
 If no directory is specified, ReSharper will suggest to automatically add %LOCALAPPDATA%\Temp\SymbolCache as the cache directory.

 In the PDB Generation dialog that opens, specify the destination folder.
 Optionally, you can select some more assemblies in the reference hierarchy.
 If the Visual Studio symbol cache is specified in the options ( ), you can choose it with the radio button

 Click Generate.
 PDB and source files for the selected assemblies are created in the specified destination folder.

-You can watch the progress of generating PDB in the Project/PDB Generation Status window.
+You can watch the progress of exporting the assembly in the Project/PDB Generation Status window.